This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 We may collect, use, store and transfer different categories of personal data about you in electronic (e.g., email, photographs, documents) or paper media.
 We have grouped them together as follows:

-• Contact Data includes billing address, delivery address, email address and telephone numbers.
+• Contact Data includes address, email address and telephone numbers.

 • Transaction Data includes details about payments to and from you and other details of products and services you have purchased from us.

-• Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website or intranet.
+• Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Website or intranet.

 How We Collect Information About You

-Third parties (or publicly available sources).
+Third Parties (or publicly available sources).
 We may receive categories of personal data about you from various third parties and public sources as set out below:

 How We Use Your Information

 Neurogene does not disclose, give, or sell any personal data you provide to any outside organizations for any reason (other than as described below).
-We may use any information we collect about you or about your use of the Website in connection with the operation of our business, as well as to improve the Website or to communicate with you about products, features, or services we provide, and offers that we believe may be of interest to you or otherwise in connection with our management of the Website.
-We may also use information we collect about you for the following purposes:
+We may use any information we collect about you or about your use of the Website for the following purposes:

-We may personalize your experience by using your use of the Website to shape any recommendations we may make about content (including advertising) that might be of interest to you.
-We may also monitor traffic patterns and Website usage to help us develop the design and layout of the Website.
+• Website Administration and Development.
+We may also monitor traffic patterns and Website usage to maintain, protect, and improve our Website, ensure the technical functions of Our network, and help us develop the design and layout of the Website.
 We use application logs on your device and our server as well as “cookies” and other tracking technologies for the purposes described below as well as to enhance the functionality of the Website.
 This information may be stored in files on your device that we access.

 How We Share Your Information

-We may employ independent contractors, consultants, vendors, and suppliers, such as third-party service providers, call centers, mail houses, or any other third party who may need to receive or handle your personal information on our behalf (collectively, “Outside Contractors”) in connection with the performance of obligations under this Privacy Notice and to provide specific services and products related to the Website and our business.
+• Service Providers.
+We may employ independent contractors, consultants, vendors, and suppliers, such as third-party service providers, call centers, mail houses, or any other third party who may need to receive or handle your personal data on our behalf (collectively, “Outside Contractors”) in connection with the performance of obligations under this Privacy Notice and to provide specific services and products related to the Website and our business.
 In the course of providing products or services to us, these Outside Contractors may sometimes have access to your personal data.

+• Legal Reasons.
 We may disclose information we have about you to regulatory authorities, law enforcement agencies, or as required by applicable law.

 How We Protect Your Information